soundarzozm/plagiarism-api/README.md

 # plagiarism-api
-A tiny API to check the similarity between two pieces of text for the course: Udemy - Python REST APIs with Flask, Docker, MongoDB, and AWS DevOps
+A tiny API to check the similarity between two pieces of text for the course: Udemy - Python REST APIs with Flask, Docker, MongoDB, and AWS DevOps.